 Only questions with difficulty values (the percentage of correct answers to that question) from 0.3 (a relatively difficult question) to 0.95 (an easy question) are accepted and deemed validated.
 0.3 is used as a lower limit because with four possible answers, the laws of probability give candidates a 25% (0.25) chance of answering a question by guessing.

 In order to set an objective, criterion based passing score (a cut score) the Angoff procedure is followed.
 The Angoff procedure is a generally accepted psychometric procedure widely used by many certification programs to set a defensible passing score.
 The Angoff procedure is as follows: each CMC member independently estimates a percentage of minimally competent inspectors who would correctly answer a validated test question.
 The estimated percentages are then averaged and that average becomes the "Angoff value" for that question and it is entered into the appropriate examination databank with that question.
 When a new examination form is generated from a databank, the Angoff values of the validated questions selected for use on that form are averaged and that number becomes the passing score for that examination form.
-The resulting passing score for the exam form is typically in the 70 to 80 percent range.
+The resulting passing score for the exam form is typically in the 70% to 80% range.

 Because some of the questions are replaced on each new examination form, the average difficulty level of each examination form will be slightly different.
 However, since the examinations are based on the same examination specification, the passing score will always represent the minimum knowledge required.
 Most importantly, since the absolute knowledge standard is held constant, the ability of a candidate to pass an exam is not affected by any other candidate's performance (as would occur if a bell curve were used), and the passing score is not set against an arbitrarily set fixed percentage.

-ASNT is accredited by the American National Standards Institute (ANSI) in accordance with the international standard ISO 17024, Conformity assessment - General requirements for bodies operating certification of persons.
-This standard is recognized worldwide and requires frequent auditing by the accreditation body to ensure that all of the requirements, including fairness, reliability and validity (psychometrics) are met.
+ASNT is accredited by the American National Standards Institute in accordance with the international standard ISO 17024, Conformity assessment – General requirements for bodies operating certification of persons.
+This standard is recognized worldwide and requires frequent auditing by the accreditation body to ensure that all of the requirements, including fairness, reliability, and validity (psychometrics) are met.